matomo-org/matomo-java-tracker/README.md

 ## What Is New?

+### Version 3.4.x

+We fixed a synchronization issue in the Java 8 sender (https://github.com/matomo-org/matomo-java-tracker/issues/168).
+To consume the exact amount of space needed for the queries to send to Matomo, we need the collection size of the incoming requests.
+So we changed `Iterable` to `Collection` in some `MatomoTracker`.
+This could affect users, that use parameters of type `Iterable` in the tracker.
+Please use `Collection` instead.

+### Version 3.3.x

 Do you still use Matomo Java Tracker 2.x?
 We created version 3, that is compatible with Matomo 4 and 5 and contains fewer dependencies.
 Release notes can be found here: https://github.com/matomo-org/matomo-java-tracker/releases

 Here are the most important changes:

-* Matomo Java Tracker 3.3.0 is compatible with Matomo 4 and 5
+* Matomo Java Tracker 3.4.0 is compatible with Matomo 4 and 5
 * less dependencies
 * new dimension parameter
 * special types allow to provide valid parameters now